singularityhub/sregistry/docs/pages/plugins/globus/README.md

 ## Usage

 ### Authentication
-Once your server is setup with an endpoint, any logged in user The individual user must authenticate with Globus in order to issue a refresh token to make transfers.
+Once your server is setup with an endpoint, any logged in user must authenticate with Globus in order to issue a refresh token to make transfers.
 To add this integration, do the following:

  1. When you are logged in, you can access your Integrations under Settings in your user menu: